delan/www.azabani.com/drafts/spelling-grammar-2.md

 This nonsensical situation might sound like it required gross hacks, but actually, the *style* system just gives us a blob of properties, where the ‘color’ is independent of the ‘line’.
 All of the business logic is in *paint* (and *layout*).

+So we start by adding the new values to *style* and its parser.
-The idea is that eventually the pseudos and decorations will meet in the default stylesheet, but highlight painting still needs a lot more work before that’s feasible.
+While highlight painting still needs a lot more work before we can do so, the idea is that eventually the pseudos and decorations will meet in the default stylesheet.

 <figure><div class="scroll" markdown="1">
 ```css